 What’s the difference between personalization and customization?
 Are they the same thing?

 With personalization, the customer is actually asking to add their own content.
-So that could be typing a message, adding an image, from choosing from illustrations or positioning something in a particular area, specific colors, etc.
+So that could be typing a message, adding an image, choosing from illustrations, or positioning something in a particular area, specific colors, etc.

 Customization is about choosing from pre-selected inventory-based options.

 Successful product customization campaigns don’t just simply list a new product on an eCommerce website and expect sales to automatically follow.

 - Ensure the customization has a reason behind it – it answers, ‘why customized?’